fit-sizhe/drafty-run/README.md

    - multiple x-y curves: `#| curve: [x_1, y_1]; [x_2, y_2]`
    - single scatter/surface: `#| scatter/surface: [x_1, y_1, z_1]`
    - multiple scatter groups/surfaces: `#| scatter/surface: [x_1, y_1, z_1]; [x_2, y_2, z_2]`

+4. Execution Control
+- Stream mode for real-time plot updates: `#| stream: true`
+  - When set to `true`, each new plot overwrites the previous one in real-time (useful for animations)
+  - When set to `false` or omitted, all plots are displayed separately

 ## Extension Configurations